 And you’re wondering how you’re going to pull off a pie baking and you’re just too nice (or conflicted) to pick up a bakery one.
 The holidays seem to be riddled with “standards” and not everyone, face it, is Martha Whoosit, but I get that feeling of having to live up to expectations.
 And why, why, why was that little teeny word “no” just so darned hard?

 But now, the work day is done, kids finished homework, bath, bed and it’s 10:00 p.m. and you’re tired and maybe you’re thinking “I just need to make a fricken’ pie.”
 Well, this pie is for you.
-I gotcha covered girl (or guy) with a pie that’s super easy, fast and while it may not be the “pinnacle” of pies, it’s good enough!
+I gotcha covered girl (or guy) with a pie that’s super easy, fast and while it may not be the absolute foodie dream of the “pinnacle” of pies, it’s good enough!
 Very good, even.
+A classic.

 If you dig through the pantry and find pumpkin & condensed milk, there’s a “best buy” date on them.
 If it’s a year or so past, don’t sweat it.
 Pumpkin really IS better if it’s aged a bit.
 Condensed milk keeps forever but if you open it and see a little discoloration, don’t freak.
 It’s starting on its way to caramelization and it’s not a safety issue.
 If you’re going back several years or the can is dented?
 Get to the store.
 And if you don’t have Pumpkin Pie Spice?
 I gotcha covered with this post on three different ones.